DavertMik/bunosh/README.md

     Group changes logically and write user-friendly descriptions.`, {
-      highlights: 'Top 3-5 highlights for this release',
       features: 'New features (bullet points with emoji)',
-      improvements: 'Improvements and enhancements',
       fixes: 'Bug fixes',
-      breaking: 'Breaking changes (if any)',
-      migration: 'Migration guide (if breaking changes)',
       acknowledgments: 'Contributors and acknowledgments'
     }
   );